Tycro-Games/tycro-games.github.io/_posts/2023-11-03-how-to-make-a-scrolling-tile-map-without-an-engine-in-c++.md

 Back into Tiled I will use this free tileset (which I modified for this section so it is easier to see), link [here](https://zegley.itch.io/2d-platformermetroidvania-asset-pack), but you can use any tileset you want.
 ![window of new tileset](newTile.png)

-Just click on the tileset button and add a new tileset, you can choose the image and the tile size.
+Click on the tileset button and add a new tileset, you can choose the image and the tile size.
 Save it somewhere and you are ready to go.
 ![pop up for tileset](tileSetPopUp.png)

 After that it should look similar to this: